hyperledger-labs/splice/README.md

 Use `lnav` to view these logs for debugging failing test cases.
 No installation of `lnav` is required, as it is provided by default by our `direnv`.

+Documentation about common pitfalls when writing new integration tests and debugging existing ones can be found [here](/apps/app/src/test/scala/com/daml/network/integration/tests/README.md).
+If you wish to extend our testing topology please also consult [this README](/apps/app/src/test/resources/README.md) about name and port allocation.

 ### Testing App Behaviour Outside of Tests Without Running Bundle

 Sometimes, you may need to debug startup behaviour of the Canton coin apps that is causing issues for the